danskidb/rr_monitor/README.md

 Simple tool that posts RaceRoom Racing Experience Dedicated Server results to a discord page.

-Result browsing is made possible by https://simresults.net/ The bot posts the results json of a race, plus an additional metadata json file for simresults.
+Result browsing is made possible by https://simresults.net/

+The bot posts the results json of a race to discord, plus an additional metadata json file for simresults.
 Discord files are publicly available so simresults can reach them.

-How an url is built up: https://simresults.net/remote?results= + https://cdn.discordapp.com/attachments/ + <uniquepath>.json
+How a url is built up: https://simresults.net/remote?results= + https://cdn.discordapp.com/attachments/ + <uniquepath>.json

+This bot does not parse the result!
+It only handles file uploading and link creation.

 ## Config Files
 Create the following files in the root dir: